-Choose how to authorize access to queue data in the Azure portal
+Choose how to authorize access to file data in the Azure portal

-When you access queue data using the Azure portal, the portal makes requests to Azure Storage under the covers.
-A request to Azure Storage can be authorized using either your Azure AD account or the storage account access key.
-The portal indicates which method you are using, and enables you to switch between the two if you have the appropriate permissions.
+When you access file data using the Azure portal, the portal makes requests to Azure Files behind the scenes.
+These requests can be authorized using either your Microsoft Entra account or the storage account access key.
+The portal indicates which method you're using, and enables you to switch between the two if you have the appropriate permissions.

-Depending on how you want to authorize access to queue data in the Azure portal, you'll need specific permissions.
+Depending on how you want to authorize access to file data in the Azure portal, you'll need specific permissions.
 In most cases, these permissions are provided via Azure role-based access control (Azure RBAC).
-For more information about Azure RBAC, see What is Azure role-based access control (Azure RBAC)?.

-To access queue data with the account access key, you must have an Azure role assigned to you that includes the Azure RBAC action Microsoft.Storage/storageAccounts/listkeys/action.
-This Azure role may be a built-in or a custom role.
-Built-in roles that support Microsoft.Storage/storageAccounts/listkeys/action include the following, in order from least to greatest permissions:
+To access file data with the storage account access key, you must have an Azure role assigned to you that includes the Azure RBAC action Microsoft.Storage/storageAccounts/listkeys/action.
+This Azure role may be a built-in role or a custom role.
+Built-in roles that support Microsoft.Storage/storageAccounts/listkeys/action include the following, listed in order from least to greatest permissions:

 - The Reader and Data Access role